-When you’re living with a pinched nerve, it can seem like life loses its luster as a lot of the things you may have once enjoyed are now simply too painful to participate in.
+When you’re living with a pinched nerve, it can seem like life loses its excitement as a lot of the things you may have once enjoyed are now simply too painful to participate in.
 However, there are many things you can do while recovering or managing symptoms from a pinched nerve.
 The key component to all pastimes is finding the activity level at which you’re comfortable.

 Depending on the severity of your condition and your physician’s recommendations you may want to:

-- Attend a concert or play — You don’t have to move around a lot to have a good time, and concerts are a fun activity for a night out.
+- Attend a concert or play.
+You don’t have to move around a lot to have a good time and concerts are a fun activity for a night out.
 With comfortable seating at most large facilities and frequent intermissions, you don’t have to stand for long periods but still can take breaks to stretch your legs when necessary.

-- Visit a new restaurant — It’s easy to fall into a routine of visiting the same place, but finding a new restaurant to try out can inject some fun into your day.
-Look in your local newspaper for restaurant reviews, and ask friends for recommendations.
+- Visit a new restaurant.
+It’s easy to fall into a routine of visiting the same place, but finding a new restaurant to try out can inject some fun into your day.
+Look in your local newspaper for restaurant reviews and ask friends for recommendations.
 You may end up discovering a new favorite meal.

-- Go to a museum — While this may seem difficult because of the amount of walking, many museums offer patrons the use of scooters, and they may have benches strategically placed throughout the facility so you can easily take rests.
+- Go to a museum.
+While this may seem difficult because of the amount of walking, many museums offer patrons the use of scooters, and they may have benches strategically placed throughout the facility so you can easily take rests.

-- Host people at your home — There’s no place more comfortable than your own house, so invite some friends to come over and relax for an evening.
+- Host people at your home.
+There’s no place more comfortable than your own house, so invite some friends to come over and relax for an evening.
 You don’t have to prepare a four-course meal, either.
 Most grocery stores offer prepared appetizers that allow you to give your guests refreshments without the work.

 Learn more about living with a pinched nerve